relaxdiego/dotfiles/README.md

   <img src="https://raw.githubusercontent.com/relaxdiego/dotfiles/main/screenshot-macos.png">
 </p>

+## Swap Your [Ctrl] and [Caps Lock] Keys!

+You gotta trust me on this one.
+If you want to be productive in the terminal, you will want to keep your fingers in the home row (that row with the A, S, D, and F keys) as much as possible.
+This will allow you to perform your key combos faster, reduces mental friction, and speeds up muscle memory building.

+And while we're at it, stop using the arrow keys and learn to use H, J, K, and L for navigation because this is more transferable knowledge.
+For example, moving between vim windows uses [Ctrl]-{h,j,k,l}, moving between tmux/byobu panes uses [Ctrl]-a {h,j,k,l}, resizing tmux panes uses [Ctrl-a] [Shift]-{h,j,k,l}, and a whole lot more!
+Your perceived productivity might take a slight dip for a few days or weeks, but once the muscle memory has sunk in, you will regain what you have lost tenfold and will be happier and more comfortable in the terminal.

+Remember: The home row is where the art of terminal productivity is!

 ## Install `op`

 I use 1Password to store secrets used by this repo.
 You'll need to install the